 Let’s break down the different types of tail movements, what they mean, and how you should react to them.

 This type of tail wag is quite common in groups of leopard geckos or between pairs intended for breeding.

-It is usually observed in males during the leopard gecko mating season, which takes place between January and September.
+During the leopard gecko mating season, it is usually observed in males between January and September.

 If the female is receptive to the male’s attempts, she will stay completely still as he climbs onto her, grabs her neck with his mouth, and proceeds with the rest of the mating ritual.

 This type of tail wag is very fast and looks more like a series of small vibrations than an actual tail wagging gesture.

 Male geckos use it to display interest in a potential female mate.

 This type of tail wagging is also common in leopard geckos or between competing males.

 Some geckos use it to display fear or surprise towards their owners if they are handled too roughly or abruptly.